 Roosevelt Drive was the only through north-south street in Dalworthington Gardens for many years.
 As a collector street, it is almost double the desirable collector street length (approximately 1.9 miles from Pioneer Parkway to Bowen Road); but, it serves individual residential properties and collects local traffic from numerous local residential streets.
-No major improvements are anticipated to Roosevelt Drive beyond consideration of the addition of a right-turn lane at Bowen Road_and_California- and an additional right turn lane on Roosevelt going Northbound to turn east onto Arkansas.
+No major improvements are anticipated to Roosevelt Drive beyond consideration of the addition of a right-turn lane at Bowen Road.
+On Roosevelt going Northbound to turn east onto Arkansas.

 California Lane is a designated collector street in Arlington and also serves this function between Bowen Road and Roosevelt Drive in Dalworthington Gardens.
 This street gives improved access to Gardens Park and the municipal complex.
+A right turn lane should be added turning onto Bowen Road.